magomimmo/modern-cljs/doc/tutorial-10.md

 > `shoreleave.middleware.rpc` namespace.

-The last thing to be done on the server-side is to update the `:ring` task configuration in the `project.clj` by substituting `modern-cljs.core/handler` handler with the new one (i.e. `app`).
+The last thing to be done on the server-side is to update the `:ring` task configuration in the `project.clj` by replacing the `modern-cljs.core/handler` handler with the new one (i.e. `app`).

 ```clojure